RateGain-logo-Vivid-Lavender

 What is a Hotel CRS?

 A Hotel Central Reservation System (CRS) is a software platform that allows hotels to manage their inventory, rates, and reservations in a centralized manner.
-It serves as a robust and comprehensive solution for hotels to streamline their operations and improve their overall efficiency.
+It serves as a comprehensive solution for hotels to streamline their operations and improve their overall efficiency.

 Origins of a Hotel Central Reservation System